Captain James W. Lambert

 Captain Lambert’s name same, James K. Lambert, editor of the Natchez Democrat, and his wife, Grace, followed in his footsteps as community leaders and faithful Catholics.
 They donated the crucifix and the set of candlesticks on the marble altar in 1930.

-History composed by Johnny Junkin for annual All Souls Day Cemetery Procession 7 Nov.
-2010
+History composed by Johnny Junkin and presented by Bill Lambert for All Souls Day Cemetery Procession 7 November, 2010.